Newwavemw/newwave-academy/docs/index.md

   - icon: 📱
     title: Access Anywhere, Anytime
-    details: Install it, for offline access to resources, even when you're on the go.
+    details: Install it, for offline access to our valuable resources.
 ---
 <!-- <style>